 When vacuuming these types of rugs, experts highly recommend placing a piece of nylon screen over the rug before running it with the vacuum.
 Use bricks and books to weigh down and keep the nylon screen in place as you vacuum the area rug.
 Alternatively, you can also consider covering the vacuum attachment with a nylon mesh.
 You will have to change the mesh often especially when dirt accumulates on the mesh.
 Do this before the accumulated dirt completely covers the nylon mesh to prevent damaging your vacuum cleaner.
 It is also important to have these types of area rugs professionally cleaned at least once a year.

 Be sure to always work with professional area rug cleaning service providers especially for your oriental and antique rugs.
-These individuals have the necessary training, skills and tools to effectively clean and take care of your area rugs.
+MBHS Carpet Cleaning professionals have the necessary training, skills, and tools to effectively clean and take care of your area rugs.

 MBHS Carpet Cleaning